simepar/rsl_to_hdf5gamic/README.md

 When compiling your application:

-- If you have the dynamic library, link to it with the flag *-lrsl_to_hdf5gamic*.
+- If you have the dynamic library, link with the flag *-lrsl_to_hdf5gamic*.
 You must also link RSL and HDF5 with *-lrsl -lhdf5*

 - If want to use the pure code add the file *rsl_to_hdf5gamic.c* in your compilation line and link to RSL and HDF5  with  *-lrsl -lhdf5*